Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 ---
 ### **Step 0: Print the 3D parts**

-Before assembly, prepare the components listed above and print the 3D parts.
+Before assembly, prepare the components in the previous section and print the 3D parts.

-We used the Bambu Lab P1S to chassis, the gcode, which includes the print settings, can be found [here.](Slicer-Files/Bambu_Lab_P1S_(Bambu_Slicer)/gcode-files)
+We used the Bambu Lab P1S to print the chassis, the gcode, which includes the print settings, can be found [here.](Slicer-Files/Bambu_Lab_P1S_(Bambu_Slicer)/gcode-files)

 For the rest of the parts, we used the Creality Ender 3 V3 KE to print.
 The gcode files can be found [here.](Slicer-Files/Ender_3_V3_KE_(Cura_Slicer)/gcode-files)

+- Material: PLA
+- Layer height: 0.2mm
+- Infill: 20%
+- Supports: Yes
+- Raft: No
+- Brim: Yes

 ---

 ### **Step 1: Assemble the steering system**